15 Best Sales CRM Software (2022 Update)

 These days, the science of selling has become ever more sophisticated.
 There’s still room for artistry, but the truth is, investing in an integrated digital tool—i.e. a sales CRM—is pretty much now indispensable.

-A sales CRM manages the entire sales cycle.
-That includes sales leads, sale processes, and sales teams.
+This type of CRM manages the entire sales cycle.
+That includes sales leads, sales processes, and sales teams.